Tyrn/wei/the-insider-en.typ

      "You  are  a  chicken,  Terence.
 You  turned  the  construction  in  a shithouse.
-Just  recently Shavash was  amazed  how you accounted  for  some equipment in such a way that you managed to shave the tax by  half a million and he was so amazed by this - even he didn't know this trick.
+Just  recently Shavash was  amazed  how you accounted  for  some equipment in such a way that you managed to shave the tax by  half a million and he was so amazed by this---even he didn't know this trick.
 And while you were accounting  your contraptions and books..." and  Kissur grinned.
 "Well, if gods didn't give you the ability to shoot, you will have to make peace."